 Main Ingredients

-- Taco Seasoning: You can use store-bought seasoning packets for convenience or create a homemade mix with cumin, chili powder, and garlic powder.
+- Taco Seasoning: Grab a packet or mix your own with cumin, chili powder, and garlic powder.

 Optional Ingredients

-- Beans: Black beans or pinto beans add protein and fiber, making the dish even heartier.
+- Beans: Black beans or pinto add protein and fibre.

 Detailed Recipe for Cheesy Taco Pasta